zainabtura/ICS344-Project/Phase 3/phase3.md

 ---

-### Step 3 – Install Defense Prerequisites on Metasploitable3
+### Step 3 – Install Defense Prerequisites on Metasploitable3 ( fail2ban and iptables )

 To begin, we updated the Metasploitable3 VM’s package index to ensure we’re installing the most current software versions.
 I ran: